 a community forest tenure.
 KART’s diversified planning committee worked to produce a governance model and shaped a non-profit society that would work towards the sustainability of the community and its resources.
 The final structure was assembled through consensus-based public consultation.

-In 1996 the British Columbia Ministry of Forests granted three communities non-replaceable industrial forest licenses (NRFL): Kaslo, Creston and Revelstoke.
+In 1996 the British Columbia Ministry of Forests granted two communities non-replaceable industrial forest licenses (NRFL): Kaslo and Creston .
 Kaslo and Regional District Area D received a 15 year volume based tenure with an annual allowable cut (AAC) volume of 10,000m3.
 The non-profit Society incorporated that year with an operating area encompassing 6,100 hectares adjacent to the Village of Kaslo and received a Forest Renewal BC Community Excellence Award for their efforts in 1997.